 And all kidding aside, if your Team is terrible to the point of negligence or has some other terrible attribute, you could wind up defending yourself in court for something that one of your staff did to a customer.

 I don’t even want to think about that option, let alone write about it… But, I do remember all those legal fees we had to pay while setting up our business, negotiating our lease, and whatever another crazy thing we had to do to get started.
 And I don’t want to go back to that place.

 So let’s focus on developing our people, creating an environment for innovation, and crushing the hell out of excellent customer experience, eh?
 Cool.

 “Happy wife, happy life.”
 I’m stealing that and “making it my own” (as Simon Cowell used to say).
 When the business is running smoothly, your staff is happy, and ultimately your customers are having great experiences visit after visit, your amount of input required is more on the maintenance/watchdog level.

 Conversely, when your staff hates their job and can’t wait to go home, you might imagine the constant source of small fires cropping up daily at the office.
 And to put them out you’re either spending actual capital or mental energy, both of which could be focused on more proactive measures to advance your business.
 But once you’re stuck in reactive mode, it’s so difficult to dig out.

-You investing in your people has an exponential return on your investment.
-When you care, your Team sees that and most often respects you more, finds ways to help the business improve, and they might actually enjoy coming to work.
-Then, your customers observe that respect and teamwork when they visit your office, and it influences them in a positive way.
+You invest in your people has an exponential return on your investment.
+When you care, your Team sees that and most often respects you more, finds ways to help the business improve, and they might enjoy coming to work.
+Then, your customers observe that respect and teamwork when they visit your office, and it positively influences them.
 And ultimately you have happy customers telling their friends about your business.